preaudc/tech-articles/SparkJobsAndStages.md

 ## Glossary

 - Transformation: lazy evaluated Dataset operation which returns a Dataset (see ***Typed transformations*** and ***Untyped transformations*** in the [Spark Dataset scaladoc](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.Dataset))
-  - Narrow transformation: The data required to compute the records in a single Partition reside in at most one Partition of the parent Dataset (no shuffle)
+  - Narrow transformation: The data required to compute the records in a single Partition resides in at most one Partition of the parent Dataset (no shuffle)
   - Wide transformation: The data required to compute the records in a single Partition may reside in many Partitions of the parent Dataset (i.e. it triggers a shuffle operation, see below)
 - Action: Dataset operation which returns a result to the driver (i.e. is evaluated and triggers the evaluation of previous transformations on the Dataset)
 - Task: a unit of work that will be sent to one executor and done by a single thread
 - Slot: the number of Tasks that can be processed simultaneously by the Spark application.
-The total number of Slots is ***number of executors × number of cores*** reserved for the Spark application..
+The total number of Slots is ***number of executors × number of cores*** reserved for the Spark application
 - Job: several transformation(s) followed by (exactly) one action
 - Stage: several narrow transformations followed by (exactly) one wide transformation
 - Shuffle: a shuffle operation is triggered when data needs to be moved between executors: